 Lack of product revenues and history of losses.
 To date, we have not recorded any revenues from the sale of cell therapy products.
 We expect to incur additional losses during the periods of research and development, clinical testing, and application for regulatory approval of our product candidates.
-For the years ended October 31, 2018, and 2017, we incurred losses of \$3.6 million and \$2.6 million, respectively and had an accumulated deficit to October 31, 2018, of \$38.5 million.
+For the sixmonths ended April 30, 2019, and 2018, we incurred losses of \$613,356 and \$986,347, respectively and had an accumulated deficit to April 30, 2019, of \$39.8 million.
 We expect to incur further losses unless and until such time as payments from corporate collaborations, product sales and/or royalty payments generate sufficient revenues to fund our continuing operations.